Glycol dehydration: Process description

 Lean, water-free glycol (purity >99%) is fed to the top of an absorber (also known as a "glycol contactor") where it is contacted with the wet natural gas stream.
 The glycol removes water from the natural gas by physical absorption and is carried out the bottom of the column.
 Upon exiting the absorber the glycol stream is often referred to as "rich glycol".
 The dry natural gas leaves the top of the absorption column and is fed either to a pipeline system or to a gas plant.
 Glycol absorbers can be either tray columns or packed columns.
+Modern glycol contactors may also incorporate advanced internal components including inlet vane diffusers, chimney trays, liquid distributors, structured packing, mesh pads and demisting cyclones to improve gas distribution, enhance mass-transfer efficiency, reduce glycol carryover, and minimise vessel height and weight requirements.
+In offshore and floating production applications, integrated inlet and outlet scrubber sections with high-efficiency separation internals may be incorporated within the absorber vessel to reduce footprint and improve operational performance.
+Advanced column internals such as Shell Turbo Technologies (STT) may further reduce absorber diameter, height, weight, and overall footprint by increasing gas-liquid contacting efficiency and hydraulic capacity, making them particularly attractive for offshore and floating production facilities where space and weight constraints are critical.

 After leaving the absorber, the rich glycol is fed to a flash vessel where hydrocarbon vapors are removed and any liquid hydrocarbons are skimmed from the glycol.
 This step is necessary as the absorber is typically operated at high pressure and the pressure must be reduced before the regeneration step.
 Due to the composition of the rich glycol, a vapor phase having a high hydrocarbon content will form when the pressure is lowered.